 System design

 Design method

-development In the project environment, Waterfall methodology can be easily understood not only by the developer but also the client
+Waterfall methodology was chosen over Agile as the development approach.
+In the project environment, Waterfall methodology can be easily understood not only by the developer but also the client due to the clarity of the linear sequence.